VidhiVijayvergiya/Image-Classification-using-CNN/README.md

 ![Conv Architecture](https://user-images.githubusercontent.com/52412432/113432616-5231c580-93fb-11eb-9130-a3e1c7864164.png)

 We have trained three models which have given varying accuracy and this way we were able to observe and comment on how CNNs perform on different datasets.
-The following results have been observed :

 Later we combined the output of all models and predicted the behaviour and activity done by the dog in the input image.